our logo - Granton Castle

 The first tramline in the Granton area dates from 1909, but to understand the history we need to look a little further afield.
 From the early days and right up to the present time, transport in the area formed part of the network serving Edinburgh and Leith.

-In 1909 (and until 1920) the eastern part of our area, to the west of the Wardie Burn, formed part of the Burgh of Leith.
+In 1909 (and until 1920) the eastern part of the Granton area, to the west of the Wardie Burn, formed part of the Burgh of Leith.
 Leith had horse trams in the later part of the 19th century, operated by a private company called the Edinburgh Street Tramways Company, which also ran tramways in the City of Edinburgh.
 But the Town Council bought the network from the company and modernised it, starting to run electric cars in 1905.
-At that time the western end of the system was at Newhaven, where the line along Pier Place turned onto Craighall Road and ran up 'The Cut' towards Stanley Road.
+At that time the western end of the system was at Newhaven, where the line along Pier Place turned onto Craighall Road and ran up ‘The Cut’ towards Stanley Road.
 A horse bus connected the tramcar terminus with the Chain Pier Bar and Granton.

 © National Tramway Museum